dotkernel/admin-documentation/docs/book/v6/security/basic-security.md

 composer development-status
 ```

-- `Admin` ships with a `laminas/laminas-ci` integration, consider keeping it in your custom applications to ensure code quality.
+- `Admin` ships with a [Laminas Continuous Integration GitHub Action](https://github.com/laminas/laminas-continuous-integration-action), consider keeping it in your custom applications to ensure code quality.

+> Read more about the benefits of using [Laminas Continuous Integration](https://getlaminas.org/blog/2024-09-26-using-laminas-continuous-delivery-and-deployment.html).